newcontext-oss/opencti-terraform/README.md

 chmod 400 ~/.ssh/azureuser
 ssh -i ~/.ssh/azureuser azureuser@$(az vm show --resource-group opencti_rg --name opencti -d --query [publicIps] -o tsv)
 ```

+### GCP
+The apply will probably fail because the APIs (Compute Engine, IAM, etc.) are being activated.
+If it errors out because of the APIs, wait a few minutes and re-run `terraform apply`.

 ## Post-deployment
 Once the installation is complete, you'll want to grab the admin password that was generated.
 The username is the e-mail you provided in `terraform.tfvars`.
 Get the password by running the following on the VM: